Prison Officer Assault Compensation

 Why should I make a claim?

-It is important to make a claim in order to prevent the employer from committing future acts of negligence.
+It is important to make a claim in order to prevent your employer from committing future acts of negligence.
 A successful claim will potentially help to improve the working conditions within the prison for you and your colleagues.
 Moreover, you cannot legally be dismissed from your position for pursuing a claim against your employer.
 If this happens you could be entitled to make an unfair dismissal claim and should contact an employment lawyer.

 How to claim compensation?